futoin/cid-tool/README.rst

 Supported Release Management Systems (RMS):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+- **archiva** - supporting non-Maven layout through WebDAV.

+  - Always tested in standard cycle.

 - **artifactory** - only Pro version as OSS is very limited for automation.

-  Not tested in standard test cycle as JFrog did not provide license for development.
+  - NOT tested in standard test cycle as JFrog did not provide license for development.

 - **nexus** - only v2 as v3 lacks complete REST API yet.

+  - Always tested in standard cycle.

 - **scp** - SSH-based secure copy.

+  - Always tested in standard cycle.

 - **svn** - Subversion is quite suitable for Production release builds,
   but please **avoid using it for snapshots**.

+  - Always tested in standard cycle.

 - **twine** - Upload only to Python Package Index.